 Practice your goal race pace

-This has been a topic I have discussed several times here but I remind my readers of this because it is probably the most important of the running techniques for long distance running success in our sport.
+This is probably the most important of the running techniques for long distance running success in our sport.

 The problem with this technique is that it is painful.

 If you want to run a 5K at 8.00 mile pace you have to get to the point where 8 minute mile pace feels totally in control.

 Regardless the race distance, practicing at speeds that exceed your goal race effort must be practiced.